ILIAS-eLearning/ILIAS/src/UI/Component/Input/README.md

 After an Input has been added to the UI-Framework, it is possible to declare them as a Filter Input.
 Existing Inputs can not automatically be used in Filters, because not every Input makes sense there.
-A new Filter Input MUST be discussed in the JF.
+A new Filter Input MUST be discussed in the Jour Fixe.

 #### Step 1, Extend from the Filter Input Interface
 When an Input is suitable to also be used as a Filter Input, it must extend the [FilterInput](src/UI/Component/Input/Field/FilterInput.php) interface.
 This ensures that not suitable Inputs will not be accepted in a Filter.
+At the moment, the interface includes the `isComplex()` method.
+With this method, the developer decides if the Input can be directly edited when clicking on it or if it is too complex and has to be rendererd in a Popover.
 In the future, the interface may provide methods which are necessary for a correct behaviour of Inputs within Filters.
 When a new Filter Input is added, you must take care of these methods in the implementation of each Input.

 #### Step 2, Extend the Filter Context Renderer
 Due to a different appearance of Inputs in the Filter component, Filter Inputs can not